Awesome: Star Trek: The Original Series

 open/close all folders

 - In his very first episode, Kirk manages to beat up a would-be god.

 - Kirk's battle of wits with the Romulan commander in "Balance of Terror".
 For both captains.

-Also for the Romulans in general.
+- Also for the Romulans in general.
 The Romulan ship is smaller than the Enterprise and fusion-powered, meaning she should be a lot less powerful than the Federation ship...
-And yet, the Romulan Bird of Prey outguns the Enterprise, with the latter only hope of surviving being hit is to be far away enough it loses power.
-When you add that the Federation crew isn't too surprised by this, you start to understand exactly why it took the creation of the Federation to take on them and, over a century later, the Federation is still shit-scared of them.
+And yet, the Romulan Bird of Prey outguns the Enterprise, with the latter's only hope of surviving being hit is to be far away enough that the hit loses power.
+When you add that the Federation crew isn't too surprised by this, you start to understand exactly why it took the creation of the Federation to take them on, and over a century later, the Federation is still scared of them.